sirisian/ecmascript-types/README.md

 new WeakRef(d); // WeakRef.<[10].<uint8>>
 ```

 The boundary is the class being typed and therefore sealed, the same point at which it becomes ineligible to be proxied: any class with a typed instance field, not only one whose fields are all value types, and not a ```dynamic``` class, which is not sealed.
-Neither the nullable union ```A | null``` nor the box ```Box.<A>``` changes this.
-The first is inline storage with a discriminant and the second is a separate allocation, but a weak reference is checked against the value, and the value is the same sealed instance under any of the three binding types:
+The nullable union ```A | null``` does not change this.
+It is inline storage with a discriminant rather than a separate allocation, but a weak reference is checked against the value, and the value is the same sealed instance under either binding type:

 ```js
 let e: A | null = new A();